brugal/wolfcamql/README-wolfcam.txt

 * cg_damagePlumScale
 * cg_damagePlumColor  if this is set it will override colors from cg_damagePlumColorStyle
 * cg_damagePlumAlpha
+* cg_damagePlumSumHack

+  If enabled, damage plums will show sum of damage dealt.
+Like in Quake Champions.
+  Note, that this hack does not differ targets.
+Example, if you fire plasma to different enemies at the same time, damage plum will will show overall damage given to both enemies.

 * cg_drawFPS (2: higher precision and use given time in cgame not real time -- for debugging,  3:  use current frame value not average of last four)